 Have you ever been going along throughout your day, minding your own business, when suddenly you were bombarded with an absolute fossil of a buried memory?
 Or rather, you get bits and pieces of a memory of an old book, movie, or TV show?
 When this happens, it can be next to impossible to think about anything else until you remember exactly what it is that your brain is reminding you of.Read more

 If you only know of Richard Dawkins as a militant anti-theist, then you don’t know Richard Dawkins.
 In his purest form, the man is an enthusiastic and impassioned science communicator, and one of the biggest fans of Charles Darwin that I have ever read.
+(And a bigot.)
 This was made crystal clear to me as I read The Greatest Show on Earth: The Evidence for Evolution.
-I decided to read this book when everyone on the Internet decided to collectively make it known to me that it was an amazing, must-read book.Read more
+I decided to read this book when everyone on the Internet collectively made it known to me that it was an amazing, must-read book.Read more

 Enjoy this post written for me this week by my sweet husband!